haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 With the advent of Artificial Intelligence (AI) and AlphaFold you could also try to predict with AlphaFolf the oligomeric state of this protein.
 For a short introduction to AI and AlphaFold refer to this other tutorial [introduction](/education/molmod_online/alphafold/#introduction){:target="_blank"}.

-To predict different oligomeric states of our system, we are going to use the AlphaFold2 from Deepmind Jupyter notebook which can be found with other interesting notebooks in Sergey Ovchinnikov's [ColabFold GitHub repository](https://github.com/sokrypton/ColabFold){:target="_blank"} and the Google Colob CLOUD resources.
+To predict different oligomeric states of our system, we are going to use the _AlphaFold2_mmseq2_ Jupyter notebook which can be found with other interesting notebooks in Sergey Ovchinnikov's [ColabFold GitHub repository](https://github.com/sokrypton/ColabFold){:target="_blank"} and the Google Colob CLOUD resources.

-Start the AlphaFold2 Deepmind notebook on Colab by clicking [here](https://colab.research.google.com/github/deepmind/alphafold/blob/main/notebooks/AlphaFold.ipynb){:target="_blank"}
+Start the AlphaFold2 notebook on Colab by clicking [here](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb){:target="_blank"}

 _Note_ that the bottom part of the notebook contains instructions on how to use it.